dimanikulin/fva/FVADocMD/LEARNT_AS_DEV.md

 It can be do automaticly by cool tools mentioned [here](./CODEQUALITY.md).
 Unfortunatly automatic tools do not check all rules I need and...
-I decided to check other rules manually during [code review](./CODEREVIEW.md)
+I decided to check other rules manually during [code review](./CODEREVIEW.md) I spent much time on code reviewing

+* how to use Python to create code checks;
+* how to control code quality (from "Code checks" chapter);

 ## Code documentation
 "Wait, wait!" - you will say, "Will we now start coding?"